Aluminum Titanate Sprue Bushing for Low Pressure Aluminum Casting Machines

 2. Keep parts in their original packaging or on padded racks to avoid chipping edges and sealing faces.

-3. Record incoming batch numbers and store them by size and drawing number for easy traceability.
+3. Record incoming batch numbers and store parts by size and drawing number for easy traceability.

-1. Remove minor oxide or inclusion buildup using soft non-metallic tools; avoid impact or scraping with hard metal tools on the ceramic bore.
+1. Remove minor oxide or inclusion buildup using soft non-metallic tools, and avoid impact or scraping with hard metal tools on the ceramic bore.

 2. During planned maintenance, check for hairline cracks, glaze changes, or local spalling, and replace units that show structural damage.